-Co-Founder Eric Ratinoff brings more than two decades of experience in teaching, coaching, facilitating, and organizational development, in both corporate and not-for-profit settings, to the Mouse and the Elephant’s diversity and inclusion work.
-He is a co-author of A Seat at the Table, a monthly column on diversity and inclusion in the New Hampshire Business Review, and recently served as the Executive Editor for the Ferguson Commission report, Forward Through Ferguson.
+Co-Founder Eric Ratinoff brings more than two decades of experience in teaching, coaching, facilitating, and organizational development, in both corporate and not-for-profit settings, to the Mouse and the Elephant’s diversity, equity, and inclusion work.
+He served as the Executive Editor for the Ferguson Commission report, Forward Through Ferguson, and is a co-author of A Seat at the Table, an award-winning column on diversity and inclusion in the New Hampshire Business Review.

 Eric earned his Bachelor of Arts in English at Washington University.